Medical Letter for Extenuating Circumstances at University

 Can you complete my university's own MC evidence form? +

-Yes — if your university, department, or appeals committee has a specific form requiring completion by a doctor, upload it alongside your evidence when applying.
-Our GP will review and complete the form where the clinical information supports doing so.
+Yes.
+If your university, department, or appeals committee has a specific form requiring completion by a doctor, upload it alongside your evidence when applying.
+The GP will review and complete the form where the clinical information supports doing so.
 There is no additional charge for most standard institutional forms.

-Can I get a extenuating circumstances letter for a degree classification appeal? +
+Can I get a mitigating circumstances letter for a degree classification appeal? +

-Yes — a medical extenuating circumstances letter is one of the strongest forms of evidence in a degree classification appeal.
+Yes.
+A medical extenuating circumstances letter is one of the strongest forms of evidence in a degree classification appeal.
 If a health condition affected your performance across multiple assessments during your final year, or in modules that contributed significantly to your classification, a letter that clearly documents the condition and its sustained academic impact can support an appeal for a higher classification or a fresh attempt at affected modules.
-Act promptly — degree classification appeals typically have short submission windows after results publication.
+Act promptly as degree classification appeals typically have short submission windows after results publication.

 What if I just need a simple sick note for a missed class or short absence? +